 | Useful for live execution | No | Yes |

-The comparison table above is blunt because the difference matters that much.
-A repainting indicator is not a bad indicator—it is an untestable one.
-You cannot build a process around something that changes its answer after you have already acted.
+The table above is blunt because the difference matters that much.
+A repainting indicator is not a bad indicator — it is an untestable one.
+You cannot build a process around something that changes its answer after you have already acted on it.

 RelicusRoad Pro